Marcus Semien Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Astros pitching staff ranks 11th in MLB.
+- The 9.3 strikeouts per nine innings put together by the Astros pitching staff ranks ninth in MLB.

-- The Astros have the sixth-ranked team ERA across all MLB pitching staffs (3.76).
+- The Astros have a 3.92 team ERA that ranks 10th across all MLB pitching staffs.

-- The Astros rank 13th in baseball in home runs given up (14 total, 1.1 per game).
+- Astros pitchers combine to allow 15 total home runs at a rate of 1.1 per game (to rank 11th in baseball).

-- In his last time out on Saturday, the righty threw four innings against the Minnesota Twins, giving up four earned runs while surrendering six hits.
+- The righty last appeared on Sunday against the Minnesota Twins, when he threw seven innings, allowing no earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.